walkabilly/pa_task_view/README.md

 * Archived packages

+Related packages

-The <view>TimeSeries</view> view is related to <b>HumanActivityRecognition</b> because much of the analysis work uses high-frequency time series data from accelerometers.
+* The <view>TimeSeries</view> view is related to <b>HumanActivityRecognition</b> because much of the analysis work uses high-frequency time series data from accelerometers.

 ## Maintainers